Dianevera/search-engine/README.md

     $ git clone https://github.com/Dianevera/search-engine.git

 ### Second step: Open the project in an IDE of your choice.
+    Setup the jdk to 11 if necessary.

 ### Third step: Build and run the projet
-    After running the project, you will have to enter your request in the console
+    After running the project, you will have to enter your request in the console.